ThomasRanvier/web_rag/README.md

-# Implementation of RAG with web search using Mistral 7B
+# Implementation of RAG with WEB search using Mistral 7B

 ## Introduction